 - Lack of pain

-Tramadol is an opioid, it can be abused if taken frequently enough.
-You can overdose on Tramadol, especially if it is used in conjunction with other drugs (called polydrug abuse) trying to achieve a certain effect.
+Tramadol is a controlled substance, and it can be abused if taken frequently enough.
+It is possible to overdose, especially if it is used in conjunction with other drugs (called polydrug abuse) trying to achieve a certain effect.
 If Tramadol is taken with other opioids, prescription or not, it increases the chances of an opioid overdose.

 The way Tramadol works in the brain besides its effect on the opioid receptors, (which is weak compared to other opioids) Tramadol affects the norepinephrine and serotonin neurotransmitters.
 With Tramadol’s effect on these neurotransmitters, it can produce seizures when taken in higher doses than what is prescribed.